Long Beach Criminal Defense Attorney

 Following your arraignment you will be asked to appear at a later date.
 The second meeting will be the Pretrial Conference.
 During this meeting your criminal defense lawyer will discuss the details of your case with the district attorney in an attempt to resolve the issue without going to trial.
 If a deal can be struck then your sentencing will commence.
 On the other hand, if the two sides cannot come to a ‘deal’ then your case will go to trial.

-Seppi Esfandi is a Los Angeles criminal defense attorney who is a Certified Specialist in Criminal Law.
-He is one of only 70 hand-picked attorneys to hold this coveted distinction and is ranked among the top 5% of attorneys in Los Angeles.
+Seppi Esfandi is a Long Beach criminal defense attorney who is an Expert in Criminal Law.
+He is one of only 70 hand-picked attorneys to hold this coveted distinction and is ranked among the top attorneys in Los Angeles.
 Esfandi was born and raised in Los Angeles and graduated from the highly revered UCLA School of Law.
 He has experience defending an array of crimes including, but not limited to: DUI, fraud, sexual offenses, juvenile cases and theft.

 Call Now 310‑274‑6529, for a free consultation.